twonthedon/Google-Data-Analytics-Capstone-Cyclistic-Case-Study-/README.md

 - **End Locations**:
   - **Casual Riders** often end near **Navy Pier**, around a 13-minute scenic ride.
   - **Members** typically ride across the **bridge to West Loop Gate**, likely commuting into downtown offices.
+### Ride Types Used

+This shows Difference in used between members and casuals.
+Causals use scooters more than members.

 ### 🕔 Peak Ride Times